Robert Brown, PhD, Physics Entrepreneurship Program Mentor

-Edward M. Caner, Director, STEP and Faculty, Dept. of Physics
+Edward M. Caner, Director, STEP & Faculty Director, Physics Entrepreneurship

-Edward Caner has served as a faculty member in the Department of Physics and STEP Director at Case Western Reserve University since 2006.
-Under his leadership, STEP has become one of the preeminent entrepreneurship programs in the world in terms of capital directly raised by students and recent graduates for technology commercialization (over $30M since 2006).
-In the classroom, Mr. Caner teaches the graduate course sequence “Modern Physics/Chemistry for Innovation” and the undergraduate courses “Physics for World Leaders” and “Energy & Society”.
-He has also served as thesis advisor to more than 20 MS, Physics awardees since 2007.
-Outside of the classroom, Ed has played a key role in the development (and survival) of several start-ups and small companies and is an active advisory board member for a variety of organizations and corporations.
-Mr. Caner has a Master of Science in Physics, Entrepreneurship Track from CWRU, a Master of Arts in violin performance from Cleveland State University, and both BS and BA degrees in Engineering and Physics from Miami University.
+Ed Caner's primary mission is to empower the individual student to formulate and achieve their (and nobody else's) goals.
+Ed has served as a faculty member in the Department of Physics and STEP Director at Case Western Reserve University since 2006.
+In the classroom, Mr. Caner teaches the graduate course sequence “Modern Physics for Innovation” and the undergraduate courses “Physics for World Leaders” and “Energy & Society”.
+He has served as mentor and thesis advisor to over 25 MS, Physics awardees.
+Outside of the classroom, Ed has raised over $4 million in capital for small companies and startups, and is advisory board member for several organizations and corporations.
+Mr. Caner has a Master of Science in Physics, Entrepreneurship Track from CWRU, a Master of Arts in violin performance from Cleveland State University, and undergraduate degrees in Engineering Physics and Physics from Miami University.

-Joseph Jankowski, MBA, PhD is CWRU’s Chief Innovation Officer and Director, Neuros Medical, Inc.
+Joseph Jankowski, MBA, PhD, CWRU’s Chief Innovation Officer and Director, Neuros Medical, Inc.

 Dr. Jankowski is a Trustee of BioEnterprise, a member of the Veterans Affairs Advanced Platform Technology Executive Steering Committee, and Director, BioInvision, Inc. He was formerly CWRU’s Associate Vice President for Technology Management where he led the University’s commercialization efforts that stem from the more than $300 million of research activity taking place at the CWRU and its affiliate institutions annually.
 Dr. Jankowski holds a Ph.D. in Chemistry from the State University of New York’s College of Environmental Sciences, an M.B.A. from the Weatherhead School of Management and a dual B.S. in Chemical and Environmental Engineering Technologies from the University of Dayton.